singhsnehaa/FoodDeliveryApp/README.md

 # Food Delivery App

-> **Note**: The Food Delivery App enables users to conveniently order food with features such as My Wallet, Notifications, Favorites, Order Tracking, Settings, Invite a Friend, Help Center, and Logout.
-Users can explore options like Popular Near You, Trending Food, and Recommended Food.
-Additionally, they can view details including food distance, ratings, delivery time, and tags.
+> **Note**: The Food Delivery App allows users to easily order food and includes features such as My Wallet, Notifications, Favorites, Order Tracking, Settings, Invite a Friend, Help Center, and Logout.

+Upon opening the app, users are greeted with an **onboarding screen** offering a Next and Skip option.
+By clicking Next, users can preview the app’s key features before reaching the **Authentication screen** (Sign In, Sign Up, OTP, Forgot Password), depending on their login status.
+New users can explore the full onboarding experience, while existing users may skip it to navigate directly to the main or authentication screen.

+Within the app, users can explore food options like Popular Near You, Trending Food, and Recommended Food, along with viewing details such as distance, ratings, delivery time, and tags.

 ## Step 1: Start the Metro Server